4 Tips About STRATEGIC BONUSES You Can’t Afford To Miss

 ,,if you buy today or buy before the expiry date (whatever it may be) we’re gonna throw in a bonus”.

-In some cases there may be a multi-part bonus we might say :
+In some cases where may be a multi-part bonus, we can say :

 if you buy the main program we’ll give you this bonus or if you buy the up sell we’ll give you that bonus.